(Updated for 2019)

 Many volunteers don’t realize that they may be able to use their specialized skills and that these skills could give them the ability to serve an at-need community in a way that most volunteers could not.
 Medical volunteer abroad trips can be extremely rewarding, and are a great chance for people with specialized skills to participate in a volunteer project that, because of the nature of their projects, can only accept people with very specific qualifications or interests.

 Additionally, many programs specialize in the types of programs they offer.
-For example, one program may have medical, nursing, dental, and physical therapy volunteer abroad projects while others only specialize in a certain area (i.e. dental volunteer abroad projects).
+For example, one program may have medical, nursing, dental, and physical therapy volunteer abroad projects while others only specialize in a certain area (i.e. HIV/AIDS volunteer abroad projects).
+Agape Volunteers’ HIV prevention volunteer program in Kenya is unique since you can take part in an internationally-recognized HIV testing and counseling course.
 As we go through the programs spotlighted below, we make it clear who can apply to which programs and what kind of specialized projects they offer.

 The need for medical volunteers exists almost anywhere around the globe.
 Although many countries have adequate health care for most of their populations, this access doesn’t always extend to the marginalized groups or other under-served populations.

 As a medical volunteer, you’ll be asked to use your skills to the betterment of those who need them most, doing work that transcends regional borders and ethnic groups.
-Also, it's important to realize that programs aren't just limited to doctors volunteering abroad!
+Also, it’s important to realize that programs aren’t just limited to internationally traveling doctors!

-When choosing a project, there are a few things that you need to consider, such as the actual program costs, which can be minimized by selecting a high-quality, affordable organization such as Volunteering Solutions or Agape Volunteers or by fundraising for your trip on Volunteer Forever.
-The Volunteering Solutions medical volunteer projects are especially affordable, with several placements available at less than $300 for one week (please note there is also a $225 application fee).
+When choosing a project, there are a few things that you need to consider, such as the actual program costs, which can be minimized by selecting a high-quality, affordable organization such as Plan My Gap Year (which received special recognition from the United Nations in Sri Lanka), or Agape Volunteers.
+The Plan My Gap Year medical volunteer projects are especially affordable, with placements starting at $330 for 2 weeks (please note there is also a $249 application fee).
+Here are a couple affordable Plan My Gap Year medical volunteer projects you should definitely consider:

 To start, consider creating a general list of countries where you’d be interested in volunteering abroad.
 When creating this list, you should do a bit of research into the costs of living or visiting the country, the costs and availability of a visa for the length of time you want to stay, and why that country stands out for you.